jamescherti/compile-angel.el/README.md

 NOTE: It is recommended to set `load-prefer-newer` to `t` to ensure that Emacs loads the most recent version of byte-compiled or source files.
 Additionally, ensure that native compilation is enabled; this should return t: `(native-comp-available-p)`.

-## What is the difference between auto-compile and compile-angel?

-This package is an alternative to the auto-compile Emacs package.
-Here are the main differences:
-- **Compile-angel ensures more .el files are compiled**: The compile-angel package, in addition to compiling the elisp files that are loaded using `load` and `require`, **also handles files that auto-compile misses**, such as packages that are deferred (e.g., `:defer t` in `use-package`) and the `use-package` dependencies using, for example,`:after package-name`.
-- Excluding files from compilation using regular expressions in `compile-angel-excluded-files-regexps`.
-- Options to allow enabling and disabling specific functions that should be advised.
-- Debug mode, which allows knowing exactly what compile-angel does.
-Additionally, compiled files and features are stored in variables that help identify what was compiled.
-- compile-angel-on-save-mode supports compiling indirect buffers (clones).

-I experimented for an extended period to understand why auto-compile wasn't compiling many of the `.el` files in my configuration.
-Because many of my files weren’t compiled by auto-compile, Emacs was slow due to a lack of native compilation.

-During my investigation, I discovered that `auto-compile` was not utilizing `autoload` and `eval-after-load` to compile `.el` files.
-Even though `autoload` and `eval-after-load` don't directly load libraries, they provide a good indication of what will be loaded in the future.
-In the case of compile-angel, this triggers compilation if the file has not yet been compiled (The compile-angel package checks whether the `.elc` and/or `.eln` files are outdated before compiling them; it does not simply compile them without checking.).

-*(Special thanks to Jonas Bernoulli, the creator of the auto-compile package, whose work inspired the development of compile-angel.
-This package was created to offer a lightweight alternative to auto-compile that also compiles deferred/autoloaded .el files.)*

-## Features

 ## Installation

 ### Install using straight